karljacksonTLA/Data-Engineer-Task/README.md

 3. **Structured and Unstructured Solutions**:
    Propose and describe how you would store the data in:
    1. A relational database (e.g., SQL).
 Suggest a schema and explain how you would set up the tables and relationships.
 You should also prepare the data in Python, splitting it into the following tables:
-	•	Brands: Unique brands with BrandID.
+	- Brands: Unique brands with BrandID.
-	•	Models: Unique models with ModelID and a foreign key BrandID.
+	- Models: Unique models with ModelID and a foreign key BrandID.
-	•	Derivatives: Unique derivatives with DerivativeID and a foreign key ModelID.
+	- Derivatives: Unique derivatives with DerivativeID and a foreign key ModelID.
-	•	Vehicle Info: A table containing Introduced, Discontinued, and DerivativeID.
+	- Vehicle Info: A table containing Introduced, Discontinued, and DerivativeID.

-   After preparing the data, ensure it is ready for insertion into the relational database, ensuring that each table is normalised, and relationships between them are clear.
+Prepare the data ready to insert into a relational database structure, extract each table as a csv for review?

-   2. An **unstructured or semi-structured format** (e.g., JSON, NoSQL).
+   3. An **unstructured or semi-structured format** (e.g., JSON, NoSQL).
 Provide an example of how the data might be structured in this format.
-   3. Technological Recommendations:
+   4. Technological Recommendations:
-	•	Explain your choice of technologies for storing, processing, and moving the data (e.g., Azure Event Hub, Databricks, Data Lake Gen 2, or other services).
+	- Explain your choice of technologies for storing, processing, and moving the data (e.g., Azure Event Hub, Databricks, Data Lake Gen 2, or other services).
-	•	Provide justifications for your recommendations, considering factors like scalability, cost, performance, and maintainability.
+	- Provide justifications for your recommendations, considering factors like scalability, cost, performance, and maintainability.
-	•	Where relevant, suggest how these services would work together to form a robust data pipeline.
+	- Where relevant, suggest how these services would work together to form a robust data pipeline.
-	•	If possible, include a rough cost estimate using the Azure Pricing Calculator or another tool to demonstrate your understanding of resource usage and cost-efficiency.
+	- If possible, include a rough cost estimate using the Azure Pricing Calculator or another tool to demonstrate your understanding of resource usage and cost-efficiency.

-4. **Bonus (Optional)**:
+3. **Bonus (Optional)**:
    If possible, showcase how you would insert the data into a staging table for further processing and cleansing, and then move it into the final tables.

-5. **Documentation**:
+4. **Documentation**:
    Include a brief PowerPoint presentation or document that explains:
    - Your approach to cleaning and transforming the data.
    - The steps you took to identify and resolve issues.